 Security and Ethics Go Beyond Code

 AI can’t make ethical decisions.
 It doesn’t know the difference between clever marketing and manipulative design.
-It can’t weigh privacy concerns, compliance standards, or the moral impact of a feature.
+It can’t weigh privacy concerns, compliance standards, or moral impact.

 A human manager ensures your website isn’t just effective—it’s responsible.